 People feeling the symptoms of depression might think that they can't afford therapy and that it's a useless expense.

 Fact: When a person with any mental health issue thinks about getting professional help the first question that hits is how much does therapy cost.
-Although we are all works in progress and may require the assistance of a therapist at times, treatment is usually not indefinite.
-If you're seeing improvement and making the changes you want, you should earn your money's worth.
-Of course, many people also seek short-term therapy for financial reasons.
-You should check with your medical insurance about the expense coverage and can also opt for group therapy or community therapy in case.
+Depression therapy does not have to be overly expensive.
+You should check with your medical insurance about the expense coverage You can also opt for group therapy or community therapy instead.

 Myth #6: Being depressed makes you weak

-Fact- Depression does not choose its victims depending on who is strong or weak, and those who develop it have no control in the issue.
-People suffering from depression are sometimes mischaracterized as sluggish, self-pitying, or weak.
+Fact-.
 Nothing is further from the truth.
-Depression patients are constantly at odds with their brain chemistry, which saps their vitality.
+Depression patients are constantly at odds with their brain chemistry, which saps their energy.
 It has nothing to do with their strength or character.

 Myth #7: Depression is all in a person's head

-Fact: Depression is not a made-up condition nor restricted to the intellect.
-The symptoms are real and frequently materialize physically.
-Among the physical manifestations of depression are:
+Fact: Depression symptoms are real and frequently materialize physically.
+Among the physical symptoms of depression are:

 - Headaches